SAVOUR ST ANDREWS

 Tasty activities in and around the beautiful town of St Andrews

-Top chefs and food and drink businesses from in and around St Andrews are once again joining forces to offer a series of events in November 2018.
+Top chefs and food and drink businesses from in and around St Andrews are once again joining forces to offer a real flavour of the famous golf, university and tourist town.

 The activities will culminate in the seventh annual St Andrew’s Day Dinner, providing a wonderful showcase for producers, the hospitality industry and the further education sector.

-Earlier in the month, on Sunday November 4, there will be a repeat of the highly popular Chefs Taster Lunch, where businesses highlight a wide variety of small dishes while informally and inexpensively demonstrating some of their specialities and ingredients.
+Earlier in the month, on Sunday November 4, there will be a repeat of the highly popular Chefs Taster Lunch, where businesses highlight a wide variety of dishes while demonstrating some of their specialities and ingredients.
 The event will take place in the Hall of Champions at the Old Course Hotel, Golf Resort and Spa.

 Savour St Andrews is the successor to the St Andrews Food and Drink Festival, which started in 2012 aimed at organising events around St Andrew’s Day and helping to attract visitors beyond the main tourism season.

 It is now a stand-alone project co-ordinated by Viv Collie and driven by a small and dedicated team, including Ian MacDonald, formerly executive chef at St Andrews Links and now food and beverage manager with the organisation, and Martin Hollis, executive chef at the Old Course Hotel, Golf Resort and Spa.

 “We are all passionate about encouraging future generations of hospitality students, and we involve both SRUC Elmwood Campus and Fife College in the kitchen and front of house.
 “The whole project depends on the goodwill, energy and co-operation of many people.”